-Still the project is instructive for cities looking to capitalize on the land value generated by public actions, which often escapes completely as private windfalls.
+Still, the project is instructive for cities looking to capitalize on the land value generated by public actions, which often escapes completely as private windfalls.

-Top image: The Hudson Yards development in New York City under construction.
+Top image: The Hudson Yards development in New York City is under construction.
 Photo by Flickr user gigi_nyc (CC BY-NC-ND 2.0).

 Lourdes German, director of international and institute-wide initiatives for the Lincoln Institute of Land Policy